satwikav/Covid19_EPP_project/codebook.md

 - _v<sub>j,t</sub>_ is the policy value on the ordinal scale
 - _f<sub>j,t</sub>_ is the recorded flag value of the indicator

-A simple average of indicators under each of the catergories would give Sub Score Index for the respective category and an average of all the indicators would give the **Stringency Index**.
+A simple average of the computed Sub Score Indices associated with each containment policy group yields the respective stringency index.
+By calculating the average of all indicators from the three containment policy groups, we derive the aggregated **Stringency Index**.

 | Index name | _k_ | `SI_E1` | `SI_E2` | `SI_E3` | `SI_E4` | `SI_S1` | `SI_S2` | `SI_S3` | `SI_S4` | `R_index_Score` |
 | :---: | :---: | :---: | :---: | :---: | :---: |:---: | :---: | :---: | :---: | :---: |